 GeneCards Summary for ANGPT1 Gene

 ANGPT1 (Angiopoietin 1) is a Protein Coding gene.
 Diseases associated with ANGPT1 include lipodermatosclerosis and chronic myocardial ischemia.
-Among its related pathways are PI3K-Akt signaling pathway and Ras signaling pathway.
+Among its related pathways are PI3K-Akt signaling pathway and Immune System.
 GO annotations related to this gene include receptor binding and receptor tyrosine kinase binding.
 An important paralog of this gene is FIBCD1.

 UniProtKB/Swiss-Prot for ANGPT1 Gene